-If time allowed it and I wanted to grow my celebrity client base, I’d use the contacts I have and network.
-Having good industry relationships are important.
+If time allowed it and I wanted to grow my celebrity client base, I'd use the contacts I have and network.
+Having good industry relationships are essential.

 4. It's my business to know my business

-I thought it was cheesy at the time but then I realised what it actually meant and now I truly believe in it.
-It’s what makes us all worth our weight in gold to our employers – our industry knowledge and keeping up-to-date within our business.
+I thought it was cheesy at the time, but then I realised what it meant, and now I genuinely believe in it.
+It's what makes us all worth our weight in gold to our employers – our industry knowledge and keeping up-to-date within our business.